dnvriend/reactive-programming/readme.md

 > You can think of Rx as providing an API similar to Java 8 / Groovy / Scala collections (methods like filter, forEach, map, reduce, zip etc) - but which operates on an asynchronous stream of events rather than a collection.
 So you could think of Rx as like working with asynchronous `push-based` collections (rather than the traditional synchronous pull based collections).
 -- <cite>[Camel Rx](http://camel.apache.org/rx.html)</cite>

 Please note that Rx focusses on `push-based` events.
-There is no way for the network to go from a `push-based` model to a `pull-based` model like with [Reactive Streams](http://www.reactive-streams.org/), because the network has no notion of streams, so there is no upwards/downwards stream that communicates the demand and supply of data on which the network can react.
-The [RxJavaReactiveStreams](https://github.com/ReactiveX/RxJavaReactiveStreams) projects fills this gap.
+There is no way for the network to go from a `push-based` model to a `pull-based` model like with [Reactive Streams](http://www.reactive-streams.org/), because the network has no notion of an upstream (the demand stream), in which the `subscriber` communicates its demand for data to the `publisher`.
+With Rx there is only a downwards stream, in which the `publisher` pushes the data-items to the `subscribers`.
+The [RxJavaReactiveStreams](https://github.com/ReactiveX/RxJavaReactiveStreams) project makes Rx compatible with [Reactive Streams](http://www.reactive-streams.org/).

 ## Video
 - [A Playful Introduction to Rx - Erik Meijer](https://www.youtube.com/watch?v=WKore-AkisY)